-Hard work and determination: crucial ingredients for the American Dream to become the American reality.
+Hard work and determination: crucial ingredients to turn the American Dream into the American reality.

-In an ideal world, all things generate a profit and all are empowered to find success.
-Nothing is ever ideal, so it seems we need exploitation and greed in order to achieve this profoundly paradoxical dream.
+In an ideal capitalist world, all things generate a profit and everyone can generate wealth.
+But nothing is ever ideal, so it seems we need exploitation and greed in order to achieve this profoundly paradoxical dream.

-The textbook definition of capitalism (the “textbook” in this case would be the dictionary, I suppose) is as follows: an economic system where an initial investment of capital is made with the expectation of making a profit.
+The textbook definition of capitalism (the “textbook” in this case would be the dictionary) is as follows: an economic system where an initial investment of capital is made with the expectation of making a profit.

 It may shock you, however, to learn that capitalism emerged as a direct successor to feudalism.
 You know, the social system built on the relationship of obligation and servitude between vassals (those that maintained land) and lords (those that owned land).

 After the development of agriculture, societies like that of England became stratified, dividing wealthy landowners – who required field workers – and peasants – who provided a source of cheap labor.
 Social classes became further divided during the advent of land enclosure and division, which allowed landowners to use their land, as well as their laborers, for profit.

 Over time, market relationships eventually replaced feudal relationships and people were allowed to begin working for wages instead of obligatory contracts.
 As capitalism took root in European society, it shifted the focus of human labor from the fields of agriculture to the factories of industry.

 But capitalism didn’t stay confined to Europe.

 Global capitalism, which can be understood as the worldwide movement of labor and capital, produced several corollaries – some good, some not so good.

 One of the most noticeable consequences of global capitalism is outsourcing – the transfer of skilled labor jobs from an internal source to an outside supplier.
 So if capitalism is all about profits, and if outsourcing can allow corporations to increase profits and minimize risk and expenses then hey, why not?